Trade Show Giveaways:

 Vector Art, or Vector Graphics, are how we process all production-ready designs for Metal Cards in silkscreen printing and metal etching / engraving.

-In our world, it’s very important – and for good reason – A Vector Image is 100% Lossless.
-Meaning quality, zero degradation, extra-high quality artwork.
-It also converts directly into our production process for silkscreen printing, laser etching, and custom-cut metal cards.
+In our world, it’s very important – and for good reason – Vector Art is 100% Lossless and defined by Paths.
+Meaning quality, zero degradation, extra-high quality artwork – that contains the details required for our output in silkscreen, etching, cutting production processes

-Vector is very different from Raster or Bitmap images, and there is no easy “conversion” process.
+Vector is very different from Raster or Bitmap images, and there is no easy “conversion” process – that means, you can’t simply “save as” a vector file, to great vector graphics, if you’re starting with bitmap art.
 JPEGs, GIFs, and BMP images are NOT vector, but rather Raster (aka Bitmap).
 Vector graphics are not made up of a grid of pixels, like Bitmap.
 Instead, vector graphics are made up of paths, defined by a start and end point, along with angles, points, and curves along the way.

 A path is usually a line, a square, a triangle, or a curved shape – and is actually defined by mathematical equations.
 These paths can be used to simple artwork or complex drawings, and are the perfect format for branding and logos.
 Paths are even used to define the characters of typefaces – in fact, nearly all typefaces are actually vector (that’s how they scale at different point sizes on your computer).